slaclab/lcls-lattice/bmad/README.txt

 This folder will contain BMAD files for LCLS (AD_ACCEL).
-Questions should be directed to Chris Mayes (cmayes@SLAC.Stanford.EDU).
+Questions should be directed to Michael Ehrlichman (mpe@slac.stanford.edu) or Chris Mayes (cmayes@SLAC.Stanford.EDU).